AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-inapp.md

 * Set up the app for Adobe Experience Platform.
 * Access to Journey Optimizer and sufficient permissions as described [here](https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configuration-message/push-config/push-configuration.html?lang=en).
 Also you need sufficient permission to the following Journey Optimizer features.
   * Manage campaigns.
-* Paid Apple developer account with sufficient access to create certificates, identifiers, and keys.
 * Physical iOS device or simulator for testing.